 - Notify employers.
 If the sexual assault occurs at work, then it is important to notify managers or human resources of the incident.
 Filing an incident report at work can protect you and others at work from suffering further harm.

 - Reach out for support.
 Once you are physically safe, surround yourself with supportive friends and family members.
 Sexual assault survivors often experience a wide range of emotions following an assault.
 This includes depression, anxiety and dissociation.
 Sexual assault survivors need support now more than ever.

 - Seek mental help.
 To combat depression, anxiety and PTSD, survivors of sexual assault should seek guidance from a mental health provider.
 A psychologist, psychiatrist or counselor can help you better process the trauma.

 - Consult with an attorney.
 After experiencing workplace sexual assault, it is important to know your legal rights and consider all your options.
 An experienced sexual harassment attorney can help you choose the legal path that is best for you and your family.

 Call Our Los Angeles Sexual Harassment Lawyers to Learn More

 Everyone deserves to work in an environment free from discrimination and harassment.
 Unfortunately, sexual harassment occurs on a regular basis in workplaces across Los Angeles.

-You can schedule a consultation with one of the Los Angeles sexual harassment lawyers at Yadegar, Minoofar & Soleymani LLP if you believe you have been a victim of sexual harassment in the workplace.
+You can schedule a consultation with one of the Los Angeles sexual harassment lawyers at Yadegar, Minoofar & Soleymani LLP if you believe you have been a victim of sexual harassment or sexual assault in the workplace.
 We have the experience and resources needed to tackle these complex cases.
 We offer compassionate and aggressive legal representation every step of the way.
-Call us at (310) 919-0091 or use our online contact form to schedule a consultation.